INTEGRATING ENGLISH LANGUAGE IN YOUR CLASSES

 Make sure you fully understand whatever material you are presenting to your students.
 You have to be able to explain any doubts that may arise.

 Before planning anything, make a diagnosis to see your students’ level of English.
-If it is too uneven, you can provide different options of material to meet every student’s needs.
+If it is too uneven, you can provide different options for material to meet every student’s needs.

 Be accessible and flexible enough to accompany your students during the process.
-At some point, you will have to clarify some technical language, explain certain paragraphs, or correct misinterpretations.
+At some point, you will have to clarify some technical language, explain specific paragraphs, or correct misinterpretations.

-Remember that integrating English to your curriculum is not an end in itself, but rather an important means to achieving a higher end: the learning and the integral development of your students.
+Remember that integrating English into your curriculum is not an end in itself, but rather an essential means to achieving a higher purpose: the learning and the integral development of your students.